 Medical and Legal Planning

 When planning for medical and legal issues, expect to submit lots of documents.
 Keeping all important documents in one place saves time and keep you from stressing out in the event that these are all needed.
+Choosing an assisted living facility in Phoenix, AZ should take these issues into account.

 One Family’s Tip: Scanning important documents and keeping them in a secure ‘Cloud’ folder such as Dropbox where all family members can access them can make the process much easier.